vo1dstarxx/vo1dstarxx/README.md

 <h2><img src="https://file.garden/Z0mJp8fNfWMaZSv3/github/2.png"/> About</h2>

 > I'm Bryce.
 He/him is preferred, they/them is fine too. as of now I'm 17 and was birthed on july 4th.
-I have no idea what my gender is, only know that I'm something something masc and afab.
+I have no idea what my gender is, only know that I'm something something masc and afab.<br/>

-My current interest includes phighting!, I am into other roblox games but not as much.
-Aside from that from time to time I attempt to draw.
+> My current interest includes phighting!, I am into other roblox games but not as much.
+Aside from that from time to time I attempt to draw.<br/>

-If you need to know yes I am open to new friendships and such.
+> If you need to know yes I am open to new friendships and such.

 <h2><img src="https://file.garden/Z0mJp8fNfWMaZSv3/github/3.png"/>Status meaning</h2>